 When ACGIH publishes its annual list, WorkSafeBC adds any changed or new OELs to the table of excluded substances in OHS Policy R5.48-1.
 By doing so, the existing OELs for these substances continue to be in effect until WorkSafeBC’s Board of Directors makes a decision on adoption of the changes.
 This gives WorkSafeBC the opportunity to consult stakeholders prior to adopting new or revised ACGIH OELs.

-The ACGIH has also revised the TLVs for n-butyl acetate, 2,4-toluene diisocyanate and 2,6-toluene diisocyanate.
+The ACGIH has also revised the TLVs for 2,4-dichlorophenoxyacetic acid and its esters, ethylene glycol (particulate and vapour), formaldehyde, and furfuryl alcohol.
 These substances are already listed in the Table of Occupational Exposure Limits for Excluded Substances and the current BC OELs are maintained.